Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 Professional video and audio streaming solutions range from less than $100/month to more than $1000/month.
 Your choice will depend on your budget, streaming goals, and the features you need to make those goals a reality.

 Dacast is an excellent solution for broadcasters that need pay-per-view hosting support.
 Our platform makes it easy to set up TVOD monetization in a few simple clicks.
-We also support AVOD and SVOD, so you can modify your monetization strategy if you see fit.
+We also support AVOD and SVOD, so you can modify your OTT advertising strategy if you see fit.

 Pay-Per-View Video Platform Considerations

-As you compare software options for PPV hosting, there are several things that you should consider: the reliability of the software’s CDN, if they support mobile streaming, how much the software will cost, the content management system used, scalability, privacy, and more.
+As you compare software options for PPV hosting, there are several things that you should consider: the reliability of the software’s CDN, whether it supports mobile streaming, how much the software will cost, the content management system used, scalability, privacy, and more.
 Of course, these considerations include the platform’s support for PPV monetization.

 Let’s look at a little more context for some of the primary concerns you’ll need to keep in mind when selecting a pay-per-view video platform.